 An individual may not compete against her/himself in the same division/category (i.e. two Group Stunt teams).
 An individual may not represent more than one school at any given event.
-An individual may not participate on two teams within the same category type and/or divisions within a category when separated by size, stunt/tumbling/technical limitations, and/or age group. [i.e. 1) Small and Large Jr. High Show Cheer divisions 2) Show Cheer Novice and Show Cheer Advanced categories 3) Jr. High Show Cheer Novice and Elementary Show Cheer Novice ].
+An individual may not participate on two teams within the same category type and/or divisions within a category when separated by size, stunt/tumbling/technical limitations, squad level or All-Girl and Co-Ed. [i.e. 1) Small and Large Varsity Show Cheer divisions 2) Show Cheer Novice and Show Cheer Advanced categories 3) JV Cheer and Varsity Cheer division 4) All-Girl Show and Co-Ed Show Cheer 5) JV Song/Pom and Varsity Song/Pom division].
 The penalty for this violation will be disqualification of one of the routines.
+An individual may not compete at an event at a higher level and then move to a lower level for competition within the same year (i.e. Varsity team for one event, and then JV team for another event).

-A team must compete in the same category/division at Nationals for which it qualified in at a Regional or Classic, unless prior written approval is received from the USA. (i.e. 1) If you qualify for Show Cheer at a Regional or Classic, you may not compete in Co-Ed Show Cheer at Nationals, unless you also qualify for that category at a Regional or Classic.
-2) If you qualify for Show - Novice at a Regional or Classic, you may not compete in Show Cheer - Advanced at Nationals, unless you also qualify for that category at a Regional or Classic.)
+A team must compete in the same category/division at Nationals for which it qualified in at a Regional or Classic, unless prior written approval is received from the USA. (i.e. 1) If you qualify for Show Cheer at Regional or Classic, you may not compete in Co-Ed Show Cheer at Nationals, unless you also qualify for that category at a Regional or Classic.
+2) If you qualify for Show Cheer - Novice at a Regional or Classic, you may not compete in Show Cheer - Advanced at Nationals, unless you also qualify for that category at a Regional or Classic.)
 The above are two examples - other incidents of this may exist.